Tag: Care staff/Professional roles

 Infection control guidelines mean staff cannot wear pyjamas, so home manager Debbie Smith came up with the idea of cartoon patterned scrubs for night staff.

-“We thought we’d try out scrubs that mimic pyjamas for the night carers … Read More »
+“We thought we’d try out scrubs that mimic pyjamas for … Read More »

 A consultation focusing on the adult social care workforce has been launched by the Department of Health and Social Care (DHSC) in partnership with Skills for Care.
 The deadline for responses is Monday, April 9th.